 Doing makeup for theater, TV, movies, or other performance arts is a high-stress, high-skills job.
-Makeup artists in this position need expertise in multiple areas, because no two performances are alike.
-Makeup for performance arts is different than your typical beauty makeup – often times the makeup artist is required to exaggerate the actor’s features in order to make the character look more realistic.
-Makeup artists will also need training in at least basic special FX makeup – being able to simulate bruises, cuts/burns or age a character quickly and effectively is often a part of the job!
+Makeup artists in this position need expertise in multiple areas—no two performances are alike.
+Makeup for performance arts is different than your typical beauty makeup–oftentimes, the makeup artist is required to exaggerate the actor’s features in order to make the character look more realistic.
+Makeup artists will also need training in at least basic special FX makeup – being able to simulate bruises, cuts, burns, or to age a character quickly and effectively is often part of the job!

 Read about QC Makeup Student Kayla Wilson’s experience doing makeup on live TV!

 With the advent of CGI, you might think special effects makeup is on the decline, but this couldn’t be further from the truth!
 Special FX makeup is more in demand now than it’s ever been–whether it be in movies, television, theater, entertainment, or special events (zombie run, anyone?) a special fx makeup artist can always find work.

 Read more about the perks of Special Effects Makeup Artistry.